CoFH/cofh.github.io/_world_examples/feature-types/consecutive/consecutive.md

 We'll make it so that 1 in 64 chunks have a chance of spawning a group of 4 spikes.

 The spikes will consist of andesite, diorite, granite and stone.

+The world generator will go through the `generators` **consecutively**:

+* First it will try to spawn a spike made of stone.
+* Secondly it will try andesite.
+* etc.

+This will happen 4 times (`cluster-count`) for each chunk chosen.

+Bear in mind that generation attempts can fail!
+So it's possible that a stone spike will be generated then an andesite spike will be attempted (but fail) and next a granite spike will be spawned.